LKBotond/Banking-App/README.md

 ## TLDR

 This is my first ever java project, its a backend for a banking application.
-For database interactions I've utilised SQLite3.
+For database interactions I've utilized SQLite3.
 For user authentication and password hashing, Argon2.

 ## Files

-### DB acces and IO:
+### DB access and IO:

 - **src/main/java/Classes/DBInterface/DBQueries.java :** Holds String templates for SQL queries.
 - **src/main/java/Classes/DBInterface/DBInterface.java :** Holds methods to get data in and out of the database.